davidkorea/django2/django_wxminiprogram/01_app_list.md

   ```
   - the `wx:for="{{grid}}"`, can iterate the number of the items in the variable `grid`
   - the `{{item.name}}` can get the value in the dict by its key in the grid list
+  - **what we will do is that make this menu page can get the app list automatically from the django backend instead of the static fake grid list.**